Cystinuria is a condition passed down through families in which stones form in the kidney, ureter, and bladder.

 Chances are if a patient has one kidney stone, more will form in the future.
 That’s why at Wake Forest Baptist, we take a comprehensive approach to care – focusing not only on the removal of kidney stones, but on preventing their recurrence.
 In patients with recurrent stones, this often requires a careful evaluation to identify metabolic abnormalities that predispose patients to stone formation.

 It has been demonstrated that medical therapy and dietary modifications can reduce stone activity.
 A metabolic evaluation enables doctors to recommend a program that incorporates dietary modifications and possibly medications to reverse or attenuate stone activity.

 The evaluation may include a comprehensive patient history, imaging, stone analysis, urine studies, blood tests and genetic testing.
 Some of these components are done in every case and others are used selectively.
-Assimos said stone analysis is very important as it directs further testing.
+Stone analysis is very important as it directs further testing.